luciotato/golang-notes/OOP.md

 ***multiple inheritance*** is achieved in golang by *embedding* a field ***named as other class*** inside a struct.

-Note: The official documents call it "an annonymous field", but this add to confusion, since the field *has a name*: the inherited class-name, and can be accessed by dot notation.
+Note: The official documents call it "an annonymous field", but this add to confusion, since ***the embedded field has a name***, the inherited class-name, and can be accessed by dot notation.

     type NamedObj struct {
       Name      string